Rats and Gophers

 Skunks and Moles

-In an effort to minimize the spread of the West Nile virus and to protect the public - the RM has initiated a mosquito control program within the Emerald Park area.
+In an effort to minimize the spread of the West Nile virus and to protect the public - the RM of Edenwold has initiated a mosquito control program within the Emerald Park area.
 The control program is operated under Saskatchewan Environment using a larvicide called Vectobac.
 The larvacide is applied to standing bodies of water by a licenced applicator approximately six times throughout the season.

 Coyotes can be found in any open space, parks, neighborhoods and even commercial areas.
 As people and their pets spend more time outdoors, the possibility of a coyote encounter increases.
 Coyotes may try to push you out of an area to protect their pups or food sources when you encounter them on a trail.
 Humans may perceive this behavior as stalking, which is usually not the case.
 They may also view your pet as prey.